 Answers to Questions About Your Child's Mental Health

 Children can have mental health disorders that interfere with the way they think, feel, and act.
-Although some behavior problems can be attributed to normal child development, some require professional help.
+Some behavior problems can be seen as normal child development.
+And some need professional help.

 Children's mental health is as important as their physical health.
-Great care should be taken to help a child who has a mental health problem because mental, behavioral, or emotional disorders can affect the child's future.
+Great care should be taken to help a child who has a mental health problem.
+Mental, behavioral, or emotional disorders can affect the child's future.

-The following answers to questions parents often ask can help you protect your child's mental well-being.
+The following answers to questions parents often ask can help you protect your child's mental health.

 How do I know if my child's problems are serious?

-Problems deserve attention when they are severe, persistent, and affect daily activities.
+Problems deserve attention when they are severe, lasting, and affect daily activities.

 Seek help if your child: